dumux/dumux/doc/styleguide.md

     - splitting large functions up into several well-named smaller functions that describe the individual steps.
       Make sure that these smaller functions are in the `private` scope of your class in case they are not meant to be part of the public interface.
 In the case of free functions, you may put them into the `Detail` namespace.
-* If your code makes any assumptions of any kind (the data it operates on, physical assumptions, etc.), please state them clearly either as comment or documentation (see section on `Documentation`).
+* If your code makes assumptions of any kind (the data it operates on, physical assumptions, etc.), please state them clearly either as comment or documentation (see section on `Documentation`).